darribas/gds19/_notes/Class_04.md

 ---
-title: Week 4 - Choropleth mapping
+title: Week 4 - (Geo)Visualization + Choropleths
 ---

+This lecture is partly inspired by {% cite rey2015gis471l3 %} and {% cite tufte1983visual %}.

 ### Slides